Webmaster Don Korte, aka The Smiley Face Judge

 (click image to see video)

-All original content is Copyright © 1999-2010 by Korte Web Services, LLC.
+All original content Copyright © 1999-2024 by Korte Web Services, LLC.
 Permission is granted for clubs and rinks to reproduce for instructional or non-profit purposes, with attribution.
-This site is produced privately as a service to skaters and is not endorsed by United States Figure Skating or other skating organizations.
-The USFSA Rulebook is the official guide to all rules and requirements.
-Images are not to be republished or used for any commercial purposes
+This site is produced privately as a service to skaters and is not endorsed by US Figure Skating or other organizations.
+The USFSA Rulebook is the official guide to rules and requirements.
+Images may not be republished or used for any commercial purposes